Charlie Wilson (singer): Solo

-Paran and Wilson independently released Wilson's first solo album Bridging the Gap, which scored them Wilson's first No. 1 Billboard Urban Adult Contemporary single, "Without You.".
+Paran and Wilson independently released Wilson's first solo album Bridging the Gap (2000), which scored them Wilson's first No. 1 Billboard Urban Adult Contemporary single, "Without You".
 In 2004, Paran successfully negotiated a multi-album deal for Wilson with Jive Records.
 The first album from that deal, Charlie, Last Name Wilson, debuted in the fall of 2005 featuring production from various hit-making producers including R. Kelly, Justin Timberlake, will.i.am, the Underdogs, Kay Gee, and the Platinum Brothers.
 The album, which was certified gold by the R.I.A.A., produced the hit single, "Charlie, Last Name Wilson".
+Since then, Wilson has consistently topped the Billboard Urban Adult Contemporary chart with singles from his follow up albums through P Music/Jive Records.
+Altogether Charlie Wilson's albums have sold over one million copies.